Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 20. Error Oyster

 This happens when content patches or updates don’t download.
-To fix it, power cycle your network hardware and ensure you’re on a wired connection when downloading and installing updates.
+To fix it, power cycle your network hardware and ensure you’re wired when downloading and installing updates.
 Otherwise, try deleting and re-installing the Destiny 2 app.

 21. Error Canary

-This error means that Destiny 2 cannot detect a connection to your network, which may indicate a possible problem with your console or network hardware.
-You can also get it if multiple instances of Destiny 2 are running simultaneously, so you may have to end all instances via Task Manager prior to relaunching the game so as to fix it.
+This error means Destiny 2 cannot detect a connection to your network, which may indicate a possible problem with your console or network hardware.
+You can also get it if multiple instances of Destiny 2 are running simultaneously, so you may have to end all instances via Task Manager before relaunching the game to fix it.

 Switch from WiFi to wired connection temporarily to rule out connectivity issues, then cold reboot your console and networking hardware such as router, modem, or others.